 Thrift Stores/Goodwill/Yard Sales

 Goodwill and yard sales can be a great place for books, games, DVDs, music, and puzzles, not to mention cheap clothes.
 Need some fabric for a craft?
 Find a cotton shirt at Goodwill to use.
 We’ve found some great deals on homeschool and other educational materials at yard sales.
 If you hear of a homeschooler or a retired teacher having one, get there early!
+Also watch out for summer sales held by local homeschool groups.
+Ours has a big sale every year.
+You can likely both buy and sell at one.

 Many book and education stores extend their teacher discounts to homeschoolers, as do many museums and historical sites.
 If in doubt, ask!
+A few I am aware of include:

 Check the Dollar Stores and Dollar Aisles